openshift/managed-cluster-config/.github/PULL_REQUEST_TEMPLATE/prometheusrules.md

 # Prometheus Rule change
 - [ ] This Pull Request fixes an open issue, Bugzilla or Jira Card
 - [ ] This Pull Request contains a reference to the issue, Bugzilla or Jira card it fixes
-- [ ] I have evaluate my rule according to the matrix below.
+- [ ] I have evaluated my rule according to the matrix below.

 | Criteria                    | Yes/No |
 |-----------------------------|--------|